 Close tightly once opened and store in a cool, dry, dark place (70-75 °F; 20.1-23.8 °C).

 Who should use AIM Ginkgo Sense

-Anyone concerned with mental acuity and vision as they age and with maintaining their overall neurological health should consider using AIMGinkgoSense
+Anyone concerned about their mental acuity and vision as they age, and with maintaining their overall neurological health should consider using AIMGinkgoSense

 Pregnant and nursing women and children should not take AIM Ginkgo Sense